 One minute they will treat you better than anyone ever had and the next worse than anyone ever has, leaving you unsure as to where you stand with your parents or your friends, leaving you wanting those good times, feeling so alone at times while in the relationship, leaving you hurt and confused.
-They brought you back up, to send you crashing back down, releasing so many natural hormone chemicals into your body, when you do break free, you are then faced with weaning yourself off all those chemicals.
-All those silent treatments, disappearing acts, hurtful actions towards you that they most likely gaslighted and told you ” If you hadn’t.”
-Leaves you with self-doubt, those were never your fault, slowly but surely they pick you apart piece by piece.
+They brought you back up to send you crashing back down, releasing so many natural hormone chemicals into your body.
+When you do break free, you are then faced with weaning yourself off all those chemicals.
+All those silent treatments, disappearing acts, hurtful actions towards you that they most likely gaslighted and told you, ” If you hadn’t.”
+It leaves you with self-doubt.
+Those were never your fault.
+Slowly but surely, they pick you apart piece by piece.
 You’re lost in a maze, as they’ve most likely isolated you from other friends and family, the only person you have to turn to is them, and as they drip-feed, you more false reality of “That didn’t happen.”
 And “if only you’d do this.”
 You get further and further lost.

-Nothing will ever change; they are not accountable and do not see themselves as the problem; they are stuck with who they are.
+Nothing will ever change; they will not be held accountable and do not see themselves as the problem; they are stuck with who they are.
 They either don’t know what they are and see no reason to change, or they know and still don’t believe they have to change.
 If they know what they are or not, change for them is not an option as they think they’re always right.
-They believe it works for them as they have to keep power and control over all others, if they can not do it directly they’ll do it indirectly, positive or negative attention they do not mind.
+They believe it works for them as they have to keep power and control over all others.
+If they can not do it directly, they’ll do it indirectly, positive or negative attention they do not mind.
 Attention is attention.
-A relationship with a narcissist will only ever sink you, with some you need to get out and stay out safely, some are physically violent, and some are dangerous, others are mentally violent, and once you know who you are, and no longer take part in their mind games, that you didn’t even know you were in, until years down the line, you can go for limited contact, whatever that limited is for you.
+A relationship with a narcissist will only ever sink you.
+With some you need to get out and stay out safely, some are physically violent, and some are dangerous, others are mentally violent, and once you know who you are and no longer take part in their mind games, that you didn’t even know you were in, until years down the line, you can go for limited contact, whatever that limited is for you.

 I always recommend no contact with these people, realistically if they were a partner.
 You had no children, this is easier to do, yet a friend you might bump into when you see other good friends, a parent or sibling, you might see at a family event, or those work colleagues that just seem to have it on for you, you have children with them, no contact isn’t always entirely realistic.